scrabbletank/farhome-rules/rulesdoc.md

 For every successful casting of _Void Lure_ in this location the past day, add a terrible die to the spellcasting roll.
 This die does not effect the CR of the summoned creature.

-Add an enhanced die for every level above 4th.
-The number of terrible dice you can add to your roll increases by 1 for every level above 4th.
+Add an enhanced die for every level cast above 4th.
+The number of terrible dice you can add to your roll increases by 1 for every level cast above 4th.

 ___
 #### Invisibility